andyto1234/MSSLeispac/README.md

 Work in progress...

-This package is designed to mimic EIS routines in Python, using the eispac tool USNavalResearchLaboratory developed. #GoCheckThemOut
+This package is designed to mimic EIS IDL routines in Python, using the eispac tool USNavalResearchLaboratory developed. #GoCheckThemOut